 Paris Ritz hotel items sell for quadruple the auction estimate

-[PARIS] Historic silver, crystal and even towels sold off at auction by the swanky Paris Ritz hotel were snapped up for a total of 1.7 million euros (S$2.64 million), more than four times the pre-sale estimate, the Artcurial auctioneers said on Tuesday.
+HISTORIC silver, crystal and even towels sold off at auction by the swanky Paris Ritz hotel were snapped up for a total of 1.7 million euros (S$2.7 million), more than four times the pre-sale estimate, the Artcurial auctioneers said on Tuesday.

 Some 1,500 lots of bed linen to bathrobes and ashtrays were sold to buyers from 25 countries, after more than 500 people registered online for the luxury sell off.